esculapeso/EsculapAI/doc/README.md

-AIPG Core
+ESA Core
 ==============

 Setup
 ---------------------
-AIPGcoin Core is the original AIPGcoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of AIPGcoin transactions; depending on the speed of your computer and network connection, the synchronization process is typically complete in under an hour.
+ESAcoin Core is the original ESAcoin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of ESAcoin transactions; depending on the speed of your computer and network connection, the synchronization process is typically complete in under an hour.

-To download compiled binaries of the AIPGcoin Core and wallet, visit the [GitHub release page](https://github.com/AIPGProject/AIPGcoin/releases).
+To download compiled binaries of the ESAcoin Core and wallet, visit the [GitHub release page](https://github.com/ESAProject/ESAcoin/releases).

 Running
 ---------------------
-The following are some helpful notes on how to run AIPGcoin on your native platform.
+The following are some helpful notes on how to run ESAcoin on your native platform.

 ### Linux